The One Job, Ten Listings Problem

 The consequences of poor deduplication cascade through every downstream analysis.

 - Inflated demand signals.
 If the same job appears five times, your hiring demand estimates are 5x too high for that position.
-At 907 million unique records, even a 1% false negative rate means 9 million ghost postings distorting demand models.
+At 433,666,433 unique jobs, even a 1% false negative rate means over 4 million ghost postings distorting demand models.

 - Distorted source comparisons.
 Comparing Indeed job counts to LinkedIn counts is meaningless without cross-source dedup.
-The table above shows raw Indeed volume at 2,064M vs. LinkedIn at 987.8M, but unique counts narrow to 225.9M vs. 176.4M.
-The raw ratio overstates the gap by roughly 60%.
+The table above shows Indeed at 256.6M postings vs. LinkedIn at 198.4M, a 29% gap.
+After cross-source resolution the unique counts are 128.7M vs. 78.3M, a 64% gap.
+Raw row counts do not just inflate volume, they distort the ranking between sources.

 - Incorrect time-series analysis.
 A job that persists for three months and gets re-scraped weekly appears as 12 new postings.
 Your time-series shows 12 hiring events.
 Reality shows one persistent opening.